Are standing desks a fad? Alternatively, are there real health benefits of standing desks?

 2. Standing lowers your risk of developing Type 2 diabetes

-Another recent study of 2018 tracked the activity of people who wore accelerometers.
+Another recent study tracked the activity of people who wore accelerometers.
 The study found that irrespective of the total time people spent exercising or sitting, they who moved more frequently had lower blood glucose levels as compared to the people who sat for prolonged periods.

 3. A standing desk could reduce your risk of musculoskeletal problems.

 Ask a room of office workers if they suffer from a back or neck pain.
 There’s a good chance, 80% of them would say “Yeap!”.